Modeling holographic dark energy with particle and future horizons: Thermodynamics

 If we consider the Gibbs equation given in (\ref{eq:gibbs}) for the equations (\ref{eq:q1}) and (\ref{eq:q2}) separately, we can write

 On the other hand, the equation (\ref{eq:q1}) can be written in equivalent form as follows

-where we have defined, $\omega^{\pm}_{1,eff}:= \omega^{\pm}_{1}+Q(1+z)/3\rho^{\pm}_{1}$, if we insert this effective parameter state in Eq. (\ref{eq:tempe}), we can write
+where we have defined, $\omega^{\pm}_{1,eff}:= \omega^{\pm}_{1}+Q/3H(z)\rho^{\pm}_{1}$, if we insert this effective parameter state in Eq. (\ref{eq:tempe}), we can write

-then, the positivity of the temperature for the dark energy sector can be guaranteed always that, $Q >0$, and as in the non interacting case, this result is independent of the election of the future or particle horizon.
+then, the positivity of the temperature for the dark energy sector does not depend on the direction of the energy transference between this and the dark matter one.
+Besides, as obtained in the non interacting case, this result is independent of the election of the future or particle horizon.